We look at projects. A lot of projects.

 It’s all about the details

 If a project passes our initial screening and initial due diligence, CoPower starts negotiations with the developer around investment terms.
 CoPower’s Investment Committee will then provide approval to issue a non-binding term sheet (a high-level outline of CoPower’s proposed terms of business with the developer).
-Alternatively, they might ask the project team to carry out further screening and due diligence to better understand the investment opportunity.
+They might also ask the project team to carry out further screening and due diligence to better understand the investment opportunity.

 We do our best to bring the human touch to project lending and a willingness to sit together and find solutions.

-It is a big time commitment on CoPower’s part, which is why it’s only initiated once terms are agreed to.
+It is a big time commitment on CoPower’s part, which is why it’s only initiated once basic commercial terms are agreed upon.
 CoPower examines the financial and legal aspects of the project and conducts one or more site visits.
 An independent engineer with expertise in the relevant technology is often engaged.
 References are called.
 Detailed financial models are reviewed and tested.

-Jonathan Frank is CoPower’s Director of Projects.
+Jonathan Frank is Managing Director and Head of Projects at CoPower.
 Jon has been focused on sustainable energy and climate since 2007 and has been involved in developing renewable energy projects since 2009.
-Jon is a partner and Director of Projects at CoPower, one of Canada’s leading clean energy investment platforms.